galliume/poulpeEngine/README.md

 <img src="https://github.com/galliume/poulpeEngine/blob/main/screenshots/anim.gif" width="800" height="450">
 <img src="https://github.com/galliume/poulpeEngine/blob/main/screenshots/rungholt.png" width="800" height="450">

-All GUI has been stripped out from the engine.

 [PoulpeEdit](https://github.com/galliume/poulpeEdit) will be the GUI editor that will use PoulpeEngine to edit a level, coming soon.

 ### To compile && execute